How to Create a Product Photography Shot List (Free Template)

 Who Creates It?

 In most cases, the brand creates the initial shot list based on their product catalog and marketing needs.
-If you're working with an agency like 51st & Eighth, the agency typically refines it -- adding technical specifications, suggesting additional angles, and organizing the list for maximum studio efficiency.
+If you're working with an agency like 51st & Eighth, the agency typically refines it: adding technical specifications, suggesting additional angles, and organizing the list for maximum studio efficiency.

 The best results come from collaboration.
 You know your products and business goals.
 Your photographer or agency knows what sells, what platforms require, and how to structure a shoot day for maximum output.